flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-8.md

     appeal.
   card_citation: ''
 card_6:
-  card_text: "> a\x1CI sort of feel like Amazon is playing chess when everyone else is playing checkers…a\x1D\n> \n> Andrew Lipsman, eMarketer principal analyst, as Amazon unveils a dozen, voice-activated Alexa products, including a $60 microwave.
+  card_text: "> ax1CI sort of feel like Amazon is playing chess when everyone else is playing checkers…ax1Dn> n> Andrew Lipsman, eMarketer principal analyst, as Amazon unveils a dozen, voice-activated Alexa products, including a $60 microwave.
 Lipsman says Amazon's efforts to get people talking to their microwave might seem insignificant, but upend how people interact with their devices."
   card_citation: ''
 card_7:
-  card_text: "> “I had a hard time not crying coming up the last hole.a\x1D\n> \n> Tiger Woods to NBC News after winning the Tour Championship - his first major win in 5 years.
+  card_text: "> “I had a hard time not crying coming up the last hole.ax1Dn> n> Tiger Woods to NBC News after winning the Tour Championship - his first major win in 5 years.
 Once the top golfer in the world, Woods has come back from 4 back surgeries, a divorce that revealed a sex scandal and an arrest for DUI."
   card_citation: ''
 card_8:
-  card_text: "> “We are trying to make the world a better place by taking as much pain out of it as we can.”\n> \n> Charlotte Gill, owner of Charlottea\x19s Legendary Lobster Pound in Maine, who is sedating lobsters with marijuana smoke in hopes of killing them more humanely.
+  card_text: "> “We are trying to make the world a better place by taking as much pain out of it as we can.”n> n> Charlotte Gill, owner of Charlotteax19s Legendary Lobster Pound in Maine, who is sedating lobsters with marijuana smoke in hopes of killing them more humanely.
 State health inspectors say the practice is illegal, but Gill says she's confident the lobster, which is not yet available sale, can be sold without violating state laws or codes."
   card_citation: ''
 card_10:
   card_text: |-